Apple, Google remove opposition app as Russian voting begins

 —-

 Chan reported from London.
-Matt O/Brien in Providence, R.I. and Vladimir Kondrashov and Anna Frants in Moscow contributed.
+Matt O(backslash)Brien in Providence, R.I. and Vladimir Kondrashov and Anna Frants in Moscow contributed.